 PDE awarded grants to approved providers on a per-child basis, in an amount set by the Department, for each eligible student served by an approved provider.
 Half-day programs were required to provide a minimum of 2.5 hours per day of instructional activities, or services for at least 180 days per year.
-For 2018-19, half-day programs were eligible for \$4,250 per child.
-For 2018-19, full-day programs were required to provide a minimum of five hours per day of instructional activities or services for at least 180 days per year.
-Full-day programs were eligible for \$8,500 per child.
+For 2019-20, the cost per child rate for half-day programs was increased to \$4,375 per child.
+For 2019-20, full-day programs were required to provide a minimum of five hours per day of instructional activities or services for at least 180 days per year.
+The cost per child for full-day programs was increased to \$8,750 per child.